emerge-ehri/fhir-specification/docs/source/artifacts/variant.rst

 Variant
 =========
-The variant profile is used to represent a variants tested and/or identified.
+The variant profile is used to represent variants tested and/or identified.
 It specifies whether the variant is present, absent, indeterminate or a no call for the assay performed.

 .. sidebar:: Discussions